demidko/durov/README.md

 # Durov

-Telegram-based free cloud.
-To get started, you only need a bot token and channel name (or id) where the bot has all administrator rights.
-The bot stores the identifier of the key file in the channel description. **Do not change channel description!**
+Telegram cloud client.
+To get started, you need the channel (name or id) where your bot has all administrator rights. **Do not change channel description!** The bot stores the identifier of the keystore in the channel description.

 ## Download